New GOP resistance in push to create Senate committee on Russia

 But in a sign of the hurdles ahead for the proponents of the new panel, two key swing votes -- Republican Sens.
 Jeff Flake of Arizona and Susan Collins of Maine -- are pushing back on the bipartisan efforts to create the committee.

-"The Senate Intelligence Committee (along with the Intelligence Committee in the House) is best positioned to continue our investigations into the increasingly brazen and aggressively cyberwarfare emanating from Russia and China," Collins told CNN in an email Monday.
+"The Senate Intelligence Committee (along with the Intelligence Committee in the House) is best positioned to continue our investigations into the increasingly brazen and aggressive cyberwarfare emanating from Russia and China," Collins told CNN in an email Monday.

+"We don't need to set up a special committee to do what we (can do) through regular order," Senate Majority Leader Mitch McConnell said Monday night on KET in Kentucky.

 The procedural fight is significant because the creation of a select committee could raise the public visibility over the Russian involvement in the 2016 elections -- an issue that Trump has repeatedly downplayed.